Arwind Santos: Pampanga Giant Lanterns (2023–2024)

 Santos was among the players listed as part of the Pampanga Giant Lanterns' roster ahead of the 2023 MPBL season.
 However, he would continue to be with NorthPort for the PBA on Tour.
 On October 5, 2023, it was announced that Santos would make his debut in the Maharlika Pilipinas Basketball League with the team for the first game of their 2023 playoffs campaign.
 The Lanterns would go on to win the 2023 MPBL finals, giving Santos his tenth professional league championship.

 In 2024, Santos negotiated his return to the PBA and rejoin the San Miguel Beermen.
 However, he aborted the plan due to "complications" as Northport still owns contractual rights over him.
 Instead in May 2024, San Miguel retired his No. 29 jersey.

 After being unlisted in Pampanga's initial 2024 roster, Santos rejoined the Giant Lanterns for a second season on July 1, 2024.
 However he did not play for the rest of the year as the Lanterns defended their title.

 Basilan Starhorse (2025)

 The Basilan Starhorse announced that they have signed Santos in February 2025, marking his MPBL return.

-In October 2025, after the South Division quarterfinals game between Basilan and the GenSan Warriors, Santos was fined and indefinitelly suspended for hitting hitting GenSan's Tonton Bringas in the face.
+In October 2025, after the South Division quarterfinals game between Basilan and the GenSan Warriors, Santos was fined and indefinitelly suspended for hitting GenSan's Tonton Bringas in the face.
 Santos insist he was just responding in kind to Bringas' alleged dirty plays and was exasperated on why no penalty was imposed to who he believed provoked the incident.
 Basilan backed Santos and urged MPBL a "fair review" of the incident.